jcrubino/Respiratory-Care-of-COVID-19/README.md

 - ACE inhibitors and angiotensin receptor blockers may increase the risk of severe COVID-19, paper suggests
   - Source: Science Daily
-  - Highlights: ACE Inhibitors have been shown to increase ACE-2 sites in exeprimental models, possibly explaining a increased morbidity in Angiotensin-converting enzyme inhibitors (ACEIs) and angiotensin receptor blockers increaseing attack vector for virus
+  - Highlights: Angiotensin Inhibitors and Blockers have been shown to increase ACE-2 sites in exeprimental models.
+It is theorized this creates a larger or continued attack surface area for the virus.
+This may explain an increased morbidity in patients using Angiotensin-converting enzyme inhibitors and angiotensin receptor blockers.
   - Link: https://www.sciencedaily.com/releases/2020/03/200323101354.htm